NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/quantitativeChip/minute-lab.rst

 .. admonition:: Explanation
    :class: dropdown, hint

     What is making all the difference is the real H3K27m3 background across the genome.
 You see in the scaled plots that Naïve is higher across.
 So what happens is that the "peaks" in naïve look smaller with such background, and if there is no absolute scaling that makes it possible to compare Naïve vs Primed, Naïve looks flat, as you saw in the unscaled plot.
+An additional control to make sure this is not technical background is the EZH2i treatment, which removes pretty much all H3K27m3 genome-wide.